Last updated on December 23rd, 2024 at 03:05 pm

 Buyers get cold feet for many reasons.
 Emotional factors often lead to doubts about their decision.
 They worry they’re making a huge mistake.
 Sometimes they feel rushed or pressured by others.

-Cold feet can cause buyers to cancel their offer within the contingency period – usually up to 17 days.
+Cold feet can cause buyers to cancel their offer within the contingency period.
+The contingency period is defined in the real estate contract.

 Warning signs of cold feet include missed deadlines, slow replies to emails or calls, request extra time, or frequent changes to contracts terms.